genevaers/User-Documentation/docs/Setup and Use/Examples/AddExtractFilter.md

 3. From the **Extract-Phase Output** > **Record Filter** double-click in the empty field
 This opens the **Extract-Phase Record Filter** area in the Editor Area, and the Logic Text Helper on the right side.
 The Logic Text Helper displays keywords and values that can be used in logic text.

-4. Type the following in the Editor area
+4. You may wish to only report on products with a certain Product_ID range.
+Type the following in the Editor area
 **SELECTIF({PRODUCT_ID}<1000)**

 ![Filter Editor](../../images/ExtractFilter1.png)